An efficient probabilistic hardware architecture for diffusion-like models

+For a DTM running on a DTCA chip, the total time required to draw a single sample is therefore proportional to $T K \, \tau_0$, where $T$ is the number of denoising steps (i.e., EBMs that the DTM is comprised of).
+It is important to distinguish $\tau_0$ from $K_\text{mix}$.
+The former is an entirely hardware-related parameter, while the latter is the number of Gibbs iterations that the abstract Boltzmann machine (irrespective of hardware implementation) needs to approximately converge to its equilibrium distribution.

 To enable a near-term, large-scale realization of the DTCA, we leveraged the shot-noise dynamics of subthreshold transistors~\cite{freitas2025} to build an RNG that is fast, energy-efficient, and small.
 Our all-transistor RNG is programmable and has the desired sigmoidal response to a control voltage, as shown by experimental measurements in Fig.~\ref{fig:pbit}~(a).
-The stochastic voltage signal output from the RNG has an approximately exponential autocorrelation function that decays in around $100$ ns, as illustrated in Fig.~\ref{fig:pbit}~(b).
-As shown in Ref.~\cite{freitas2025}, this time constraint is much larger than the lower limit imposed by the correlation time of the noise in our transistors.
+The stochastic voltage signal output from the RNG has an approximately exponential autocorrelation function that decays in approximately $100$ ns, as illustrated in Fig.~\ref{fig:pbit}~(b).
+As shown in Ref.~\cite{freitas2025}, this time constant is much larger than the lower limit imposed by the correlation time of the noise in our transistors.
 The RNG could, therefore, be made much faster via an improved design.
 Appendix~\ref{sec:our_rng_details} provides further details about our RNG.